Skip to main content

 • Everyday life: Coffee shops, indie bookstores, bakeries, and restaurants all within a short walk.

-• Schools: Strong appeal to families who want proximity to well-regarded schools and UGA.
+• Schools: Offers proximity to well-regarded schools and UGA.

 Love historic charm and coastal living?
 Explore the Best Neighborhoods to Live in Savannah, GA for a different vibe with walkability and Southern architecture.

-Normaltown remains one of the best neighborhoods to live in Athens for young professionals seeking a creative, medical-adjacent area.
+Normaltown remains one of the best neighborhoods to live in Athens for buyers seeking walkability and access to employment centers seeking a creative, medical-adjacent area.
 It has an artsy, up-and-coming feel anchored by Piedmont Athens Regional hospital and the Prince Avenue corridor.

 • Vibe: Cafés, small restaurants, murals, and an eclectic mix of cottages and bungalows.